Aru12345/Aru12345/README.md

 ===================================================================================================================================

-I've been learning to code since 2 years ,after switching careers .
  Fullstack web developer with experience using JavaScript React Ruby, and Ruby on Rails.With a passion for Front end Engineering ,I love creating sleek, accessible technology.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [arundhatiraicar12@gmail.com](mailto:arundhatiraicar12@gmail.com)